-The Taxation Administration Act 1997 (TAA) provides the framework for administering land tax (including vacant residential land tax), payroll tax, the duty charged on certain transactions, the congestion levy, the wagering and betting tax, and the commercial passenger vehicle service levy, and the growth areas infrastructure contribution (GAIC).
+The Taxation Administration Act 1997 (TAA) makes general provision for the administration and enforcement of Victoria’s taxation laws and the reciprocal enforcement of recognised laws.
+The various taxation laws that are covered by the TAA include land tax (which includes vacant residential land tax and the absentee owner surcharge), payroll tax, duty charged on certain transactions (such as a transfer of land), wagering and betting tax, keno tax, the commercial passenger vehicle service levy, congestion levy, and the growth areas infrastructure contribution (GAIC).

 Some of these schemes require a return to be lodged with the State Revenue Office.

 The following is a list of statements, certificates, applications, reports or other records that are returns for the purposes of section 3(1) of the TAA.

 - Commercial passenger vehicle service levy (section 241 of the Commercial Passenger Vehicle Industry Act 2017)

 - Congestion levy annual return (section 31 of the Congestion Levy Act 2005)